 Department of History of Art and Architecture

-History of Art is studied along with another subject chosen by the student, as part of the Trinity joint honors arts degree (the Two Subject Moderatorship, or TSM).
+History of Art is studied along with another subject chosen by the student, as part of the Trinity joint honors arts degree.

 While a keen interest in the visual is a distinct advantage, no prior knowledge of the history of art is necessary in taking this subject.
 The first year is a foundation year, where students are provided with a broad survey of the developments of European art and architecture from the classical era to the present day.
 In addition, they have specialized classes exploring basic elements of the visual language and theoretical perspectives of imagery, objects and of architectural structures.